yoko3new/SuryaBench/solarwind/README.md

 **Dataset can be found at [NASA-IMPACT HuggingFace Repository](https://huggingface.co/datasets/nasa-impact/Surya-bench-solarwind)**

+To download the dataset, you can run `huggingface-cli download nasa-ibm-ai4science/Surya-bench-solarwind --repo-type dataset --local-dir csv_files`.

 The dataset it stored as `.csv` files.
 Each sample in the dataset corresponds to a solar wind and magnetic field measurement at L1.
 - Input shape: (1, 13, 4096, 4096)
 - Temporal coverage of the dataset is `2010-05-01` to `2024-12-31`